If getting a Disney work from home job has always been your idea of the “Happiest Place on Earth”, you’re not alone.

 - Retirement and 401k (Disney reportedly matches 3% of employee’s contribution)

-- 4 weeks vacation time and sick pay
+- Up to 4 weeks of vacation and sick leave (depending on position and tenure)

-- Free entrance to parks for employee, family and friends
+- Free entrance to theme parks, including family and friends

-- 30% discounts on Disney Hotels, merchandise, and other Disney products/services
+- Up to 30% discount on Disney hotels, restaurants, merchandise, and other Disney products and services

-If direct employment isn’t in the stars for you, you can still find money-making opportunities and other online jobs that are somewhat related to Disney.
+If direct employment isn’t in the stars for you, you can find other money-making opportunities and online jobs that are related to Disney.

-If you have awesome communication skills, you can earn commissions just for being a Disney fan.
+If you have awesome communication skills, you can earn commissions for helping people plan their Disney vacations.
+It’s not a true Disney work-from-home job as you won’t be working for the Mouse directly.

-You apply as a freelance Disney planner under any one of the registered Disney Travel Agents.
+Apply as a freelance Disney travel planner under any one of the registered Disney Travel Agencies, also known as EarMarked Travel Agencies.
 Some of these companies may require an upfront joining fee or monthly membership fee, while others do not.